BloomTech-Labs/CS10-restaurant-pos/README.md

 }
 ```

-## Table Routes
+## Party Routes

-### Add a New Table
+### Add a New Party
-POST `/api/tables/add`
+POST `/api/party/add`

-Requires Authorization
+**Requires Authorization**

-Adds a new table to the database
+Adds a new party to the database

 Request body should look like this:

 ```
 {
-  "tableNumbers": ["1"]
+  "tables": ["5b99a5d5603385aece3e367a"],
+  "server": "5b993879366d2671bcba0e02"
 }
 ```

-`tableNumbers`: Should be an array with the table numbers.
+`tables`: Should be an array of Table ObjectIds.

+`server`: Employee ObjectId, optional

-`tableNumbers` is an array so that if tables are combined, all tables are represented in the array.
-In most cases there will be only one table number.
+`tables` is an array so that if tables are combined, all tables are represented in the array.
+In most cases there will be only one table id.

 Response: